Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 This one sounds great – after all, 99% of anything service oriented is pretty darn good, right?
 Wrong!
 Do the maths: if there are 365 days a year and each has 24 hours, then that means that there are 8760 running hours each year.
 At a 99% uptime, that means that your website is guaranteed to be up and running for 8672.4 hours; or from a consumer point of view, that you could have 87.6 hours of downtime.
 That’s nearly four full days of downtime!
 For e-commerce sites, that’s quite a bit of potentially lost revenue.

-Just for the record, nothing less than 99.9 percent should be acceptable.
+Just for the record, you should go with host with around 99.9 percent uptime.
 All sites are likely going to go down at some point – but this should be minimal.

 This one is fairly similar to the Google Analytics claim in that WordPress, Joomla, and Drupal can run on nearly any platform – it has nothing to do with the Web host that you use.
 All three are popular pre-built content management systems (CMS) that allow users to conveniently organize, build, and manage a website – typically even without knowing intensive HTML or programming languages.